No More Sleepless Nights

 Friend and Senior Overseas Property Correspondent Lee Harrison says he looks first for a place where he would enjoy spending time—then he researches the practicalities of investing in the local market.
 For a first-time investor, I’d say that’s the best model to follow.
 Approaching it this way, if the local market goes against you, you’re still invested in a place where you’re happy to spend time.
 You’re in it for the long term… and are willing to wait for things to climb back up.

-Whichever angle you’re coming from—whether you want to secure a property for your own use… make an investment… or somewhere in between—we’ll help you figure it all out at this year’s Global Property Online Summit, May 12–15.
+Whichever angle you’re coming from—whether you want to secure a property for your own use… make an investment… or somewhere in between—we’ll help you figure it all out at this year’s Global Property Virtual Summit, July 20–23.

 This virtual event is overseas real estate investment broken down in the most practical (and fun) way… and given from a number of sides.
 Because there are so many ways to build a global property portfolio, it’s important that we share different perspectives.